ddev/ddev/docs/users/step-debugging.md

 ![Netbeans Debugging Port](images/netbeans_debugger_port.png)

-1. Create a PHP project that relates to your site repository.
+1. Create a PHP project that relates to your project repository.
 (File->New Project->PHP Application with Existing Sources)
 2. Under "Run as", choose "Local web site (running on local web server)".
-3. Under "Name and Location", give the sources folder of the **docroot/webroot** of your site.
+3. Under "Name and Location", give the sources folder of the **docroot/webroot** of your project.
 ![Netbeans project name and location](images/netbeans_project_name_location.png)
-4. Under "Run configuration" the project URL to the full URL of your dev site, for example http://drud-d8.ddev.local/, and choose the index file.
+4. Under "Run configuration" the project URL to the full URL of your dev project, for example http://drud-d8.ddev.local/, and choose the index file.
 ![Netbeans run configuration](images/netbeans_project_run_configuration.png)
 5. Set a breakpoint.
 6. Click the "Debug" button.